The volume of filtered air.

 CADR test will be conducted independently and periodically in 3 different categories: Dust, Pollen, and Smoke.
-The test will assess the air filter’s capacity to remove dust, pollen, smoke, and pollen particles between the range of 0.10 to 11 micron.
-To began, an air purifier will be placed in a testing chamber of 1008 cubic feet.
+The test will assess the air filter’s capacity to remove dust, pollen, smoke, and pollen particles between the range of 0.10 to 11 microns.
+To begin, an air purifier will be placed in a testing chamber of 1008 cubic feet.
 Inside the chamber, the number of airborne contaminants will be measured.
-Next, the air purifier will run at max speed for 20 minutes straight while the number of contaminants is repeatedly re-evaluated.
-The leftover contaminants will then deduct the earlier recorded numbers and compared to the natural rate of decay.
+Next, the air purifier will run at max speed for 20 minutes straight while the number of pollutants is repeatedly re-evaluated.
+The leftover contaminants will then deduct from the earlier recorded numbers and compared to the natural rate of decay.
 Finally, the tester will give the air purifier its official CADR rating.

 Is CADR Test Accurate?

 CADR ratings are an accurate measurement but not without its controversy.
 It ignores many key factors that make an air purifier great, which defeats the purpose of its existence.
 Many consumers are misled by the numbers looking at the overall package and value.
-Below are some of the limitation in CADR:
+Below are some of the limitations in CADR:

 - CADR is a voluntary program where not all brands are willing to participate.
 As a result, there are air cleaners that do not have an official rating.